Technical Calculator

 • Divide 100% by the useful life of the asset

-• Multiply the depreciation rate by the book value
+• Multiply the depreciation fee through the e book fee

-This is an accelerated depreciation method that refers to a higher depreciation expense in the asset’s useful life.
-That’s why the depreciable amount of an asset is charged according to a declining fraction over different accounting periods under this method.
-This fraction is applied to the asset's depreciable base (cost minus salvage value).
-Meanwhile, the depreciation rate is high in the early years and slows down in the later years.
+That is an increased depreciation approach that refers to a higher depreciation fee inside the asset’s useful existence.
+That’s why the depreciable quantity of an asset is charged in keeping with a declining fraction over different accounting durations under this technique.
+This fraction is applied to the asset's depreciable base (price minus salvage cost). in the meantime, the depreciation price is high within the early years and slows down in the later years.

-Depreciation for the Year = (Asset Cost - Salvage Value) × factor
+Depreciation for the yr = (Asset value - Salvage value) × component

 3rd Year Factor = n - 2 1 + 2 + 3 + …+n